R0land013/dev-links/README.md

 I wanted to thank to [Javier Alejandro González Casellas](https://github.com/JalexCode) and [Manuel Ernesto Garcia](https://github.com/manuelernestog) for the help.

+## Support

+If you found this project useful you can support me [buying me a coffee☕](https://www.buymeacoffee.com/rolandorio).

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->